haowu97/netlify/content/posts/English/ScientificKnowledge/Biology/CambrianExplosion.zh-cn.md

 ![OCE](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/2021/VolcanicallyActiveMidoceanRidges1.jpg)

-### Developmental explanations
+### 4.2 Developmental explanations

-A range of theories are based on the concept that minor modifications to animals' development as they grow *from embryo to adult* may have been able to cause very large changes in the final adult form.
+A range of theories are based on the concept that **minor modifications to animals' development** as they grow *from embryo to adult* may have been able to cause very large changes in the final adult form.
 The *Hox genes*, for example, *control which organs individual regions of an embryo will develop into*.
 For instance, if a certain Hox gene is expressed, a region will develop into a limb; if a different Hox gene is expressed in that region (a minor change), it could develop into an eye instead (a phenotypically major change).

 Such a system allows a large range of disparity to appear from a limited set of genes, *but such theories linking this with the explosion struggle to explain why the origin of such a development system should by itself lead to increased diversity or disparity.* Evidence of Precambrian metazoans combines with molecular data to show that much of the genetic architecture that could feasibly have played a role in the explosion was already well established by the Cambrian.